-The first step is the examination of the applicant organisation in which the formal requirements of the German organisation are checked and the possible funding level can be determined.
+The first step is the examination of the applicant organisation in which the formal requirements of the German organisation are checked and the possible funding level is determined.
 Project applications can be sent after a successful examination of the applicant organisation.

-The funding is based on a partnership cooperation of the applicant organisation in Germany with a "non-profit organisation" from the country of the planned project.
-In many cases the committed people from Germany are well connected and well known with the committed people in the project area.
-On this civil society level, efficient and effective project ideas are being developed together.
+The funding is based on a partnership cooperation of the applicant organisation in Germany with a "non-profit organisation" from the country where the planned project should take place.
+In many cases the committed people from Germany are well connected and well known with the dedicated people in the project area.
+On this civil society level, efficient and effective project ideas are developed together.
 Through the Small Projects Fund, they gain a realistic chance of implementation.